MERRIMACK COLLEGE UPENDS NORTHEASTERN UNIVERSITY, 5-2

-Junior defenseman Jordan Heywood scored two goals for the Warriors
+Junior defenseman Jordan Heywood nets two goals for Warriors

 The Northeastern men's hockey team (2-3-1, 2-3-1 HEA) was dealt its first loss of the season at Matthews Arena, 5-2, in a penalty-plagued affair on Friday night.
 The Huskies and Warriors played close through the first 40 minutes before a pair of third-period goals sunk NU in the end.

 Sophomore assistant captain Ludwig Karlsson netted his first goal of the season and tacked on an assist while rookie Kevin Roy posted his second-career multi-point game with a goal and an assist in setback.

 Senior goaltender Bryan Mountain stopped 27-of-32 shots in his second-consecutive start in net for Northeastern.
 Merrimack's Sam Marotta steered away 23-of-25 shots in his third victory of the season.

 The Warriors outshot Northeastern, 32-25, and scored on 2-of-7 power play chances.
 The Huskies went 1-for-7 on the power play and totaled 27 minutes in the box on eight calls.
 Merrimack was whistled for 26 minutes on nine infractions.